Aashishsharma/Learnings/Javascript/Javascript.md

 17. **Debouncing and Throtlting** - Api rate limiting techniques

 ## Javascript

 Javascript is

 1. Dynamically typed: same variable can be assigned to multiple datatypes
 2. Object-oriented: It is an object-oriented language.
 3. Scripting Language: is a programming language for a special run-time environment (in case of JS it is the browser) that automates the execution of tasks

 **compiled or interpreted**
 **more of a Compiled language:** - proof

 1. compilers use parsers, JS code is also parsed, that's why hoisting works.
 If it was not parsed, then how can we call before it's definition (hositing)
 2. declaring 2 let variables with same name gives error immediately, if it was interpreted, then error would have thorwn at the line where the second let was declared
 3. It uses JIT compilers where only the part of code is compiled.
 If else block is not executed, it is not compiled

-## Javascript event loop.
+## Javascript event loop

 [Javascript event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
 Javascript event loop elements are

 1. Javascript Runtime (heap and stack)
 2. Web Apis (DOM APIs, AJAX (n/w requests), setTimeout)
 3. Task/callback queue
 4. ES6 Job Queue

 ES6 has new element **4.
-ES6 Job Queue** in addition to the **callback queue**
-It's a way to execute the result of an **async function** as soon as possible, rather than being put at the end of the call stack.
+ES6 Job Queue** in addition to the **callback queue** It's a way to execute the result of an **async function** as soon as possible, rather than being put at the end of the call stack.
 Promises that resolve before the current function ends will be executed right after the current function.

 ```javascript
 const bar = () => console.log('bar')
 const baz = () => console.log('baz')